University Park’s “Couch Building” Goes Up In Flames (1929-2016)

 The court case dragged on and on, through injunctions and appeals, and, finally, in December of 1928, the Supreme Court of Texas ruled in favor of Couch.
-(Click articles and pictures to see larger images.)
+(Click to see a larger image.)

-In April, 1929, a drawing of the F. J. Woerner-designed building Couch planned to build appeared in the paper.
+In the spring of 1929, Couch released the drawing of the two-story F. J. Woerner-designed building he planned to build:

-It doesn’t appear that the Mustang Theater was ever built, probably because the Varsity Theater in Snider Plaza (a stone’s throw away) had been announced that very same week, on April 25th (it opened that fall).
+It doesn’t appear that the Mustang Theater was ever built, probably because the Varsity Theater in Snider Plaza (a stone’s throw away) had been announced that very same week (the Varsity opened in the fall of 1929).